 What is a civil recovery order?

-The National Crime Agency is able to make a civil claim in the High Court for recovery of assets belonging to any individual or corporate body on the basis that such property was acquired through unlawful conduct.
+The NCA is able to make a civil claim in the High Court for recovery of assets belonging to any individual or corporate body on the basis that such property was acquired through unlawful conduct.
 The relief sought by the NCA is known as a civil recovery order.
 Before making a civil recovery order, the Court must be satisfied on a ‘balance of probabilities’ that the subject property is ‘recoverable property’.

 What is ‘recoverable property’?